-Vitamin and mineral supplements are not necessary for the average healthy, full-term breastfed baby during the first year.
-Breastmilk is all that your baby needs for at least the first six months of life.
-Studies have shown that vitamins, fluoride, iron, water, juice, formula and solid foods are rarely beneficial to healthy breastfed babies during the first six months, and some can even be harmful.
-There are certain cases where a vitamin supplement may be needed for a breastfed baby during the first year, but these cases are the exception, not the rule (see below for specifics).
+Vitamin and mineral supplements are not generally necessary for the average healthy, full-term breastfed baby during the first year.
+Studies have shown that most vitamins, fluoride, iron, water, juice, formula and solid foods are not beneficial to healthy breastfed babies during the first six months, and some can even be harmful.
+There are certain cases where a vitamin supplement may be needed for a breastfed baby during the first year (see below for specifics).

 Some very premature babies (weighing less than 1500 grams/3.3 pounds) may need extra vitamins and minerals, which can be added to their mother’s milk before being given to the baby.

 Following is more specific information on baby’s needs for certain vitamins and minerals.